Monument Valley Scenic Drive: Best Stops, Map & Tips for Your Visit

 How much does it cost?

 Monument Valley Scenic Road is located on Navajo land.
-There is an $8 per person fee.
+There is an $10 per person fee, plus a $15 vehicle fee for the scenic drive.
 Children under 6 are free.
 This pass is valid for one day.
+Please note that fees are subject to change; you can also double-check on the official website before you go.

 Please note that National Park or other passes are not valid here.
 Also, they do not accept cash, and you can only pay by credit card.